backdrop-contrib/user_import/README.txt

 ********************************************************************
 ACKNOWLEDGEMENT

-- Initial reference point for this module was a script by David McIntosh (neofactor.com).
+- Initial starting point for this module was a script by David McIntosh (neofactor.com).

 - Documentation help Steve (spatz4000)
-- patch by mfredrickson
-- patch by idealso